 Buses will unload at the Neighborhood House, where you can check your bag and stay warm until the race starts.
 The starting line is an easy walk from here.
 (Approximately ¼-mile.)

 Bus transportation to the start is one-way.
-Shuttle buses from the Finish Line in Southwest Harbor are non-stop and will bring passengers back to the Bar Harbor Village Green, where you originally boarded the bus to go to the Half-Marathon start in Northeast Harbor.
+Shuttle buses from the Finish Line Festival in Southwest Harbor are non-stop and will bring passengers back to the Bar Harbor Village Green, where you originally boarded the bus to go to the Half-Marathon start in Northeast Harbor.

 RACE DAY PARKING ➤Half

 Bar Harbor - All parking options in downtown Bar Harbor are an easy walk to the Village Green where the buses to Northeast Harbor load.
 Posted parking hours in Bar Harbor are not enforced after Columbus Day.

 Northeast Harbor - Downtown Northeast Harbor, including Main Street, will be very busy.
 Please do not park on Main Street as this is the Marathon route.
 Please park at the Marina or in the town lot behind the Old Firehouse Museum.
 Shuttle bus transportation from the Finish Line in Southwest Harbor is non-stop back to Bar Harbor.
 If you are leaving a car in Northeast Harbor you must have your own plan to get back to it.